-Even if you’re not a certified yoga instructor ( or a very experienced practitioner ), you can still make money promoting yoga classes, outdoor yoga adventures, and retreats, books, videos, and apparel through the power of affiliate marketing !
+Even if you’re not a certified yoga instructor ( or a very experienced practitioner ), you can still make money promoting yoga classes, outdoor yoga adventures, and retreats, books, videos, and apparel through the power of influencer affiliate marketing !

-As I advice in my book – instead of focusing on just a service, try to incorporate selling/promoting all three : services, products, and information.
+And as I advice in my book – instead of focusing on just a service, try to incorporate selling/promoting all three : services, products, and information.

 Still confused about how to combine all this together to build your own business ?
 Join our free Facebook group “ExtraHyperActive Network“, and post your questions.
 I’ll be happy to help,and if I can’t, I’d be happy to point you in the direction of somebody who can !